Ghana faces hurdles to achieve targets set for coronavirus vaccine rollout

 Ghana’s COVID-19 vaccination drive will face other challenges that ought to be addressed urgently.

-One is a storage and distribution plan that prioritises speed and minimises waste.
+One is a storage and distribution plan that prioritizes speed and minimizes waste.
 Public health authorities have assured Ghanaians that a comprehensive plan exists – it has not yet been made public – to make use of the country’s existing cold chain infrastructure for vaccine distribution.

-This infrastructure supports Ghana’s enviable record in immunisation coverage that has helped reduce infant mortality and the incidence of vaccine-preventable diseases such as measles.
-In 2019, immunisation coverage for essential vaccines was in excess of 90%.
+This infrastructure supports Ghana’s enviable record in immunization coverage that has helped reduce infant mortality and the incidence of vaccine-preventable diseases such as measles.
+In 2019, immunization coverage for essential vaccines was in excess of 90%.
 Ghana has not recorded a single death from measles since 2003.
 In addition, it was certified as having eliminated maternal and neonatal tetanus in 2011.

 But there are gaps.
 Ghana’s current cold storage facilities lack the capacity to house vaccines like those manufactured by Pfizer and Moderna because of the arctic temperatures required to store them.
 Both use a technology known as mRNA.